This post may contain affiliate links. Read the full disclosure here.

 Weight watchers is a highly popular weight loss program, that like many, may or may not be the best choice while breastfeeding.
 As a fitness professional and nutrition coach, I have some thoughts on weight watchers for breastfeeding mamas.
 If done correctly, weight watchers could be an awesome plan to really help you target that weight loss.
 If done incorrectly, your milk supply can drop with your weight.

 Weight Watchers is a method of counting calories, but simpler because you count points, rather than calories.
-This means less numbers to add up, and some foods like fruits and veggies are ZERO points.
-I LOVE that idea because it encourages you to eat as much fruits and veggies as you pleas.
+This means fewer numbers to add up, and some foods like fruits and veggies are ZERO points.
+I LOVE that idea because it encourages you to eat as many fruits and veggies as you please.
 Before weight watchers did this, fruits and vegetables had a value point that may be the same as a serving of potato chips.
-Hopefully as you’ve read in this blog (or please read some of my posts!), you know that nutrients are really important in foods, and the nutritional value of a food needs to weigh in importance, more than just calories.
+Hopefully, as you’ve read in this blog (or please read some of my posts!), you know that nutrients are really important in foods, and the nutritional value of food needs to weigh in importance, more than just calories.
 In my program, I walk you through guidelines, which foods to eat, and how to calculate your caloric intake needs while breastfeeding, so you can essentially do a weight watchers program, BUT I guide you with what foods you need to focus on for milk supply, healing and losing weight.
-If you remember to eat nutrient dense foods to fill up your points each day, you will be on the right track to losing weight with Weight Watchers while breastfeeding.
+If you remember to eat nutrient-dense foods to fill up your points each day, you will be on the right track to losing weight with Weight Watchers while breastfeeding.

 How To Do Weight Watchers Correctly While Breastfeeding: